I-Need-More-Coffee/i-need-more-coffee.github.io/pages/uses.md

 ![Pilot G2 Pen](../public/images/uses/g2.png)

 I can't overstate my strongly-held opinions on the Pilot G2.
-For me, it's a pen that just works, and has the best writing feel out of anything I've tried
+For me, it's a pen that just works, and has the best writing feel out of anything I've tried.

 ## Peripherals